 A “caverpoo” cross between a cavalier king Charles spaniel and a miniature poodle stands a good chance of inheriting the chiari-like malformations, MVD and syringomyelia that is rife in the CKCS, never mind the skin tumours, bladder stones, tracheal collapse, Cushing’s disease and cataracts that are common in the miniature poodle.

-Dogs from show lines are more likely to be in-bred than those from working lines or those not “recognised” by kennel clubs, although most breeders producing working dogs are unlikely to produce crosses – at least not intentionally.
+Dogs from show lines are more likely to be in-bred than those from working lines or those not “recognised” by kennel clubs, such as the Patterdale terrier, although most breeders producing working dogs are unlikely to produce crosses – at least not intentionally.

 Getting a crossbreed dog can therefore be even more of a gamble than buying a pedigree.
 In both cases, you need to go in with your eyes wide open whilst letting your head rule your heart.
 See the parents and find out as much as you can about their ancestors.
 If possible, find an organisation that is regulating the breeding, check its credentials and then take advice about breeders that they know are responsible and checking for health before breeding.